-16. How might staff detect plagiarism, multiple submission and contract cheating?
+17. How might staff detect plagiarism, multiple submission, contract cheating, and unauthorised use of AI?

 When marking submitted work staff should be alert to the possibility of academic misconduct.
 The University makes plagiarism detection software available to Schools.
 Staff should be aware of and follow the policy of their School for using this.